Courtney Love's Success and Achievements in Timeline

 Loading Video...

-In November 2005, after completing a program, Courtney Love was discharged from the rehab center under the provision that she complete further outpatient rehab.
+In November 2005, after completing the program, Courtney Love was discharged from the rehab center under the provision that she complete further outpatient rehab.

-In 2010, Courtney Love received honorary patronage from Trinity College's University Philosophical Society, recognizing her contributions and achievements.
+In 2010, Courtney Love received honorary patronage from Trinity College's University Philosophical Society.

-In 2012, VH1 ranked Courtney Love no. 69 in their list of The 100 Greatest Women in Music History.
+In 2012, VH1 ranked Courtney Love No. 69 in their list of The 100 Greatest Women in Music History, recognizing her impact on music.

-In 2015, the Phoenix New Times declared Courtney Love the number one greatest female rock star of all time.
+In 2015, the Phoenix New Times declared Courtney Love the number one greatest female rock star of all time, highlighting her musical talent, tumultuous relationships, and public persona.

 January 2020: Receiving the Icon Award at the NME Awards

-In January 2020, Courtney Love received the Icon Award at the NME Awards, with NME recognizing her as a highly influential singer in alternative culture over the past 30 years.
+In January 2020, Courtney Love received the Icon Award at the NME Awards, where she was recognized as one of the most influential singers in alternative culture.

 2020: Named one of the most influential singers

-In 2020, NME named Courtney Love one of the most influential singers in alternative culture of the last 30 years, recognizing her significant impact on the music scene.
+In 2020, NME named Courtney Love one of the most influential singers in alternative culture of the last 30 years.

-In March 2021, Courtney Love disclosed that she had been hospitalized with acute anemia in August 2020, and nearly died from it.
-She made a full recovery.
+In March 2021, Courtney Love revealed that she had been hospitalized with acute anemia in August 2020, which nearly resulted in her death; she had since made a full recovery.

 In 2023, Rolling Stone ranked Courtney Love at number 130 on its list of the 200 Greatest Singers of All Time.